sanchitahuja/CP-4th-Sem/ReadMe.md

 16. WAP to implement Lagrange's interpolation Formula

-17. WAP to calculate the value of an Integral using following formulae:
+17. WAP to calculate the value of an Integral Y=exp(X+ cos(2X)) by dividing limits to 12 equal parts using following formulae:
     (i)   Simpson's one-third
     (ii)  Simpson's three-eighth
     (iii) Boole's